paulio/paulmarsh/content/apps/obs-remote.md

 ## Add Web Socket Add-In to your OBS Installion
 OBS REMOTE requires a Web Socket add-in to installed on OBS.
-You can install [OBS Web Socket](https://github.com/Palakis/obs-websocket#downloads) for Mac or Linux.
+You can install [OBS Web Socket](https://github.com/Palakis/obs-websocket#downloads) for Windows, Mac or Linux.

 ## Install OBS REMOTE for your Device(s)
 You can download OBS REMOTE from;